Top of main content

 What are your banking needs as an overseas student?

 As a student, you may need to send and receive money transfers both internationally and locally.
 A scholarship, for example, will be deposited straight into your local account, and your tuition fees can be directly debited out of your account.
-Parents could also transfer funds into your account virtually, without having to head down to a local bank branch to wire money over.
+Parents could also transfer funds into your account digitally, without having to head down to a local bank branch to wire money over.

 You can also use your local bank account to: